Is There a Cure for Macular Degeneration?

 Clinical trials

-You might want to talk with your doctor about whether there are any clinical trials going on for your type of macular degeneration, and whether you might be a candidate for participation.
+You may want to talk with your doctor about potential clinical trials involving your type of macular degeneration, and whether you might be a candidate for participation.
 Clinical trials are research studies that look at a medical, surgical, or behavioral intervention on a specific disease process.5

 What can you do?

-As with many chronic conditions and diseases, there is no cure for macular degeneration right now, but new treatments are always being explored.
+As with many chronic conditions and diseases, there is currently no cure for macular degeneration, but new treatments are always being explored.
 With macular degeneration and especially AMD, the focus is often on early diagnosis and treatment and finding the best treatments for your specific situation, so that you can lead a full life and preserve your vision and quality of life at the same time.